-All projects/essays are always assigned well in advance so that you have ample time to complete them.
-Being absent the day a project/essay is due is not an excuse to turn it in late.
-It is your responsibility to find a way to get it to me (via email is perfectly acceptable).
-I will only give half credit for projects/essays that are not turned in on the day they are due.
+All projects are always assigned well in advance so that you have ample time to complete them.
+Being absent the day a project is due is not an excuse to turn it in late.
+It is your responsibility to find a way to get it to me.
+I will deduct 10 points off each day a project is not turned in.
 Of course, extenuating circumstances arise to which exceptions may be made on an individual basis.